-However, in majority of the instance, the input lags are unnoticeable.
-If you are experiencing visible input lags then it’s most likely that the device you’re connected to that is causing input delays.
+However, in the majority of instances, the input lags are unnoticeable.
+If you are experiencing visible input lags, then it’s most likely that the device you’re connected to that is causing input delays.

-In other words, it is the processing capability of TV that should be blamed for the input lag.
+In other words, the TV’s processing capability should be blamed for the input lag.